Wyndham, New South Wales

-Neighbouring towns are Bega, Merimbula, Pambula, Candelo and Bombala.
+Nearby towns and villages include Pambula, Candelo, Towamba, and Cathcart.

+History

+Like much of Bega Valley Shire, the village of Wyndham is located on the traditional lands of the Yuin nation.

+European presence in the Wyndham area dates back the early 1850s after gold was reportedly discovered nearby.
+Land for a village at Wyndham was first set aside in 1856.

 Facilities

 Wyndham General Store (also Post Office, service station, cafe), Wyndham primary school, Wyndham School of Arts Hall, Uniting Church Hall, Sports Ground, Stringy bark centre, Ultraviolet treated water.

 Surrounds

 Wyndham has a stunning backdrop of Jingera rock, a sheer granite rock face.